rsingh-ind/FlexClone_Artifact_Eval/README.md

 	- Copy helper scripts into the mount point
 	- Generate source file
 	- Perform clone operation for creating varying number of clones of source file (1, 2, 4, 8)
-	- Perform sequential operation on the parent file using FIO benchmark
+	- Perform sequential write operation on the parent file using FIO benchmark
 ```
 *Results:*
 ```